By Globalization PartnersNovember 2020

 Plan Now For 2021: Simplify and Expedite Your International Expansion

-If your business is looking to expand internationally, Globalization Partners’ Employer of Record can help.
+For European companies looking to expand internationally, Globalization Partners’ Employer of Record can help.
 We have a physical, on-the-ground presence around the world and can act as your EOR in more than 187 countries.
-When you need to get your company up and running quickly in nearly any country, we can help you establish a capable, legally compliant infrastructure for accounting, legal counsel, HR, and IT.
-Our comprehensive solution allows you to handle administrative processes in one easy-to-use interface.

 Get in touch with Globalization Partners to start discussing your international expansion today.
 For more information on onboarding and managing talent in the top 20 expansion countries, download our Global Hiring Handbook.